seanelizabethcaron/tools/README.md

 Insert into cron to send an email report of all Slurm nodes in DOWN or DRAIN states.

+#### testlibs.R

+Test loadability of large numbers of R libraries from a list.

 #### zerodrives.sh

 Clear MD RAID superblock and zero a small initial extent of all attached JBOD drives.